vicenteyoo/vicenteyoo.github.io/_pages/about.md

 at Seoul National University, Korea
 - Mar.
 2009 ~ Feb.
 2017
 Bachelor of Electrical and Computer Engineering
-at Seul National University, Korea
+at Seoul National University, Korea

 ## Work Experience
 - 2013 ~ 2017